- What are the minimum requirements to install XP? "What are the minimum requirements to install XP?"

 Disable automatic updates and you can install SP2 at your leisure.

 I would recommend enabling automatic updates, but not to automatically install.
 I also recommend you never use automatic update to update your hardware or third party software.
-Use the vendors web site to get updates.
+Use the vendors web site to get updates. - How to tell if XP is activated.
+"How to tell if XP is activated"

 How to tell if XP is activated.